picnich/2.0-booksluts/src/books/2020-07-01-how-to-be-an-antiracist.md

         Be an Antiracist is an essential work for anyone who wants to go beyond an awareness of racism to the next step: contributing to the formation of a truly just and equitable society.
-nextBook: Where the Crawdads Sing
+nextBook: All the Light We Cannot See
 ---